Obama and Clinton DID Create the Islamic State!

 “If liberty of the press … means the liberty of affronting, calumniating and defaming one another, I, for my part, own myself willing to part with my share of it…” —Benjamin Franklin (1789)

 He is, of course, correct.
-But Trump refuses to accept the fact that he has no control over how the Democrat’s Leftmedia propaganda machine talkingheads will spin whatever he says — and spin they did!
+But Trump has no control over how the Democrat’s Leftmedia propaganda machine talkingheads will spin whatever he says — and spin they did!

 Now, anyone with a lick of common sense knows that Trump wasn’t being literal about the incorporation of the Islamic State – that he wasn’t asserting that Obama and Clinton went to Iraq and filed documents of incorporation to establish ISIL and the Islamic State.
 Unfortunately, common sense is not common among the dumbed-down mass media.
-And, sadly, it’s even more rare among low-information voters whose worldview is shaped by the mass media.
+And, sadly, it’s even more rare among low-information voters whose worldview is shaped by the mass media after consuming their effluent.

 Conservative commentator Hugh Hewitt gave Trump the opportunity to clarify his statement, asking him, “You meant that he created the vacuum — he lost the peace?”
 Trump responded, “No, I meant he’s the founder of ISIS. … I give him the most valuable player award.
 I give it [to Hillary] too, by the way.
 Though Trump outlined how he would defeat ISIL, his communication "style” is a constant source of media fodder.

 In response, nine months into the first year of his presidency, George W. Bush launched Operation Enduring Freedom in Afghanistan, which had been a safe haven for al-Qa'ida.
 In 2003 he launched Operation Iraqi Freedom in order to remove the despotic Saddam Hussein from power and thus eliminate his ability to complete his nuclear WMD program.
 (Ask the Kurds if Hussein had chemical WMD.)
 Bush’s objective was also to keep the battle on their turf and off of ours.